Xu-0001/Benchmarking/README.md

 ### Dependencies and requirements for data integration
 Before you run the pipeline, please make sure that you have installed and python3, R(4.3.1) and all the nine packages(paste, paste2, st-gears, gpsa, precast, spiral, staligner, stitch3d, staig):
 The package has been tested on Linux system and should work in any valid python environment.

 ## Tutorial
-If you want to analysis your own data, the doc/Tutorial.ipynb is an example showing how to use them to predict new slices alignment and data integration.
+If you want to analysis your own data, the doc/Tutorial.ipynb is an example showing how to use them for aligning and integrating new slices.

-## Datasets
+You also can run the jupyter notebook of BLAST_GenePrediction.ipynb and BLAST_CelltypeDeconvolution.ipynb to reproduce the results of figure2&4 in our paper.

-All datasets used are publicly available data, for convenience datasets can be downloaded from:
+For more details, please see the Alignment.py & Integration.py in Benchmarking directory.